darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 A list of everything you need to work with (spreadsheet).

 You might collect:

-- Full inventory - list of everything (e.g. redesign up to 5000 pages)
+- Full inventory - list of everything (e.g. redesign up to 5000 pages).
-- Partial inventory - High level plus some deep level in some areas (high use areas, e.g. on a university website,  student facing content would be deep level, academic information would be high level)
+- Partial inventory - High level plus some deep level in some areas (high use areas, e.g. on a university website,  student facing content would be deep level, academic information would be high level).
-- Sample - Look at other content
+- Sample - Look at other content.

 Analysis
 --------